Our Promise to You

-Dallas County Community College District's (DCCCD) Privacy Commitment is based on two principles.
+Dallas College's Privacy Commitment is based on two principles.
 We promise to:

-DCCCD and the colleges of DCCCD are bound by the Texas Public Information Act and the Family Education Rights and Privacy Act (FERPA).
-Continue reading for more detailed information about DCCCD's Privacy and Security Commitment.
+Dallas College is bound by the Texas Public Information Act and the Family Education Rights and Privacy Act (FERPA).
+Continue reading for more detailed information about Dallas College's Privacy and Security Commitment.

 The Texas Public Information Act requires disclosure of information by a public body -- unless the law specifically protects the information.
 Most information kept by a public body is public under the Act.
 The State Attorney General enforces this Act.
 View